Gen4: Understanding Data Transmission in Smart Mode

 • Impact: This threshold filters out transmissions during periods of normal or low vibration, conserving power and prioritizing significant vibration events.

-• Example: Setting the Smart Mode Threshold to 5 means that a transmission will only potentially occur if the RMS acceleration on any axis exceeds 250 mg (5 × 50 mg).
-If the Smart Skip Interval is not met, no transmission will occur.
+• Example: Setting the Smart Mode Threshold to 5 (250mg) means that a transmission will only potentially occur if the RMS acceleration on any axis exceeds 250 mg (5 × 50 mg).

 Smart Mode Skip Interval

 • Description: This parameter dictates how many consecutive sampling intervals the sensor will skip transmitting data if the RMS acceleration remains below the Smart Mode Threshold.
-All a regular or motion transmission will be evaluated by Smart Mode Threshold and Smart Mode Skip Interval before being transmitted.
+All regular or motion transmission that RMS acceleration is below to Smart Mode Threshold will be evaluated by Smart Mode Skip Interval before being transmitted.

 • Impact: This further optimizes power consumption by preventing redundant transmissions during sustained periods of low activity.
 After the skip interval is complete, a processed data packet will be transmitted once, even if the vibration is still below the threshold.